devpro/docker-files/symfony-web/README.md

 composer create-project symfony/website-skeleton sf4-website
 ```

-- You can try locally the site with `composer require server --dev` and run the unit tests with `php bin/phpunit`.
+- (this is not the goal here but ) you can try locally the site with `composer require server --dev` and run the unit tests with `php bin/phpunit`.